My name is pronounced: Day-vee Wex

 Asylum seekers in the European Union: building evidence to inform policy making (with Mohamed Abdel Jelil, Paul Andres Corral, Anais Dahmani, Maria Davalos, Giorgia Demarchi, Neslihan Demirel, Quy-Toan Do, Rema Hanna, Sara Lenehan, and Harriet Mugera), World Bank Flagship Report, 2018.

-Urban Development in Africa: Preliminary Report on the Addis Ababa SEDRI Study (with Girum Abebe, Daniel Agness, Pascaline Dupas, Marcel Fafchamps, and Tigabu Getahun), 2018.
+Urban Development in Africa: Preliminary Report on the Addis Ababa SEDRI Study (with Girum Abebe, Daniel Agness, Pascaline Dupas, Marcel Fafchamps, and Tigabu Getahun), Stanford Economic Development Research Initiative Report 2018.